lululau/alidash/SECURITY_GROUPS_FEATURE.md

 ## Overview

-This document describes the implementation of the Security Groups feature in the tali application, following the same pattern as the existing ECS module.
+This document describes the implementation of the Security Groups feature in the alidash application, following the same pattern as the existing ECS module.

 ## Files Modified/Added